cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ...
 ```

-Enabling this property will cause cdk8s to perform an AWS lookup when it
+Enabling this property will cause cdk8s to perform a lookup when it
 encounters an AWS CDK token, resolving it to its concrete value, and
 producing a valid manifest.